Columbia University

 ![]() |

-3D user interfaces are already essential to fields as diverse as visualization and video games, and are becoming even more important as personal computer and smartphone user interfaces incorporate increasingly powerful 3D technology.
+3D user interfaces are already essential to fields as diverse as visualization and video games, and are growing even more important as personal computers and smartphones incorporate increasingly powerful 3D technology and standalone VR and AR headsets become popular consumer products.
 COMS W4172 provides an introduction to this exciting way of interacting with computers, with an emphasis on methods for designing and developing effective 3D user interfaces.
 The course's name acknowledges the major role played in our projects by augmented reality—dynamically integrating spatially registered 3D virtual media with our experience of the real world.
 We will explore:

 Your grade will be based on: